undeMalum/portfolio/content/posts/revival-and-updates/index.md

 As a result, one of the application requirements was a German A2 language certificate.
 That presented a big challenge for me, as I hadn’t studied German since my freshman year of high school.
 Worse yet, I had just one month between my final exams and the language test date.
 So, while I applied for the Management and Data Science program as a fallback, I decided to go all in and try for the A2 certificate.

-The timeline was tight, but thanks to my prior experience with German, rigorous study, and the help of my high school’s German teacher (who let me join the sophomore introductory classes), I managed to obtain the certificate.
+The timeline was tight, but thanks to my prior experience with German, rigorous study, and the help of my high school’s German teacher (who let me join the sophomore introductory classes!), I managed to obtain the certificate.
 It was a wild ride, but I pulled it off.

 Now, you’d think everything was sorted, right?
 Well, there’s another hurdle when applying to German universities: getting your foreign high school diploma recognized.